 (1) A person who was a declared certified supervisor immediately before the scheme commencement day is taken to be a certified supervisor under this Law.

-(2) The Regulatory Authority must, on or before 30 June 2012, provide each person who is taken under this section to be a certified supervisor with a copy of the supervisor certificate setting out the relevant matters in section 116.
+(2) The Regulatory Authority must, on or before 30 June 2012*, provide each person who is taken under this section to be a certified supervisor with a copy of the supervisor certificate setting out the relevant matters in section 116.

+*Modified by regulations 3 to apply for W.A. as if amended to read 31 January 2013

 (3) Subsection (1) applies even if the declared certified supervisor was suspended immediately before the scheme commencement day but the person’s supervisor certificate under this Law is taken to be suspended for the remaining period that the person was suspended as a declared certified supervisor.

 316. Nominated supervisors